pieeg-club/EEGwithRaspberryPI/README.md

 #### Citation
 I. Rakhmatuiln, M. Zhanikeev, and A. Parfenov, "Raspberry Pi Shield - for measure EEG (PIEEG)," 2021 5th International Conference on Electrical, Electronics, Communication, Computer Technologies and Optimization Techniques (ICEECCOT), 2021, pp. 410-413, DOI: 10.1109/ICEECCOT52851.2021.9707969  [link](https://ieeexplore.ieee.org/document/9707969)

 Rakhmatulin, I., Volkl, S. (2020).
 PIEEG: Turn a Raspberry Pi into a Brain-Computer Interface to measure biosignals. arXiv:2201.02228, https://arxiv.org/abs/2201.02228

 #### Contacts
 http://pieeg.com/

+#### Warnings
+>[!WARNING]
+> You are fully responsible for your personal decision to purchase this device and, ultimately, for its safe use.
+PiEEG is not a medical device and has not been certified by any government regulatory agency for use with the human body.
+Use it at your own risk.

+>[!CAUTION]
+> The device must operate only from a battery - 5 V. Complete isolation from the mains power is required.!
+The device MUST not be connected to any kind of mains power, via USB or otherwise.
+> Power supply - only battery 5V, please read the datasheet!!!!!